dicarlolab/genthor/readme-resources.md

+To convert .obj to .egg, you need Blender and the Yabee exporter add-on.
+The code was tested on Blender 2.63 and Yabee r12 for Blender2.63a.
+See blender.org and code.google.com/p/yabee for those versions.

 Here is the organization for your models and backgrounds that you must observe if you want model/background loading to work properly.